sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ## Introduction

 Monoucha is a high-level wrapper to QuickJS.
-It was created for the [Chawan](https://sr.ht/~bptato/chawan) browser to avoid having to manually write bindings to JS APIs.
+It was created for the [Chawan](https://sr.ht/~bptato/chawan) browser to avoid manually writing bindings to JS APIs.

-First, a disclaimer: while Monoucha *is* high-level, it does not try to completely abstract away the low-level details.
+While Monoucha *is* high-level, it does not try to completely abstract away the low-level details.
 You will in many cases have to use QuickJS APIs directly to achieve something; Monoucha only provides abstractions to APIs where doing something manually would be tedious and/or error-prone.

-Also note that Monoucha is *not* complete.
-APIs may change, disappear, or appear at any time in the future.
+Also note that Monoucha is *not* complete, and neither is QuickJS-NG.
+While a major API break for documented interfaces is unlikely, it may happen at any time in the future.
 Please pin a specific version if you need a stable API.

 ### Hello, world